William D. Ford Federal Direct Student Loans

 Federal Direct PLUS Loans: A PLUS loan is unsubsidized; it accrues interest from the date of disbursement.
 (The current interest rate is 7.9%.)
 These loans are available to parents of dependent students and graduate students.
 PLUS loan borrowers must pass a credit check to qualify for each loan.
 The maximum PLUS loan amount is calculated by subtracting all financial aid, (including other loans) from the institution's predetermined "cost of attendance".
-See #3 under "Frequently Asked Questions".** For 2015 -2016 federal financial aid a student is considered independent if he or she can answer "Yes" to any one of thirteen questions: (Students may be required to provide supportive documentation.)
-The first eight questions are:
+See #3 under "Frequently Asked Questions".

 - Parents of a dependent** undergraduate student may apply for a Federal Direct Parent PLUS loan.
 It is suggested that dependent students apply for a federal Direct student loan first.
 If additional loan funds are needed a parent may then apply for the PLUS loan.
 For more information go to: Federal Direct PLUS Loans.